dfelinto/blender-manual/manual/video_editing/sequencer/strips/movie_image.rst

    The :ref:`Channel <bpy.types.Sequence.channel>` to place the strip.

 Replace Selection
-   Replaces the currently selected strips with the new strip
+   Replaces the currently selected strips with the new strip.

 Fit Method
-   Determines how images with aspect ratios different then the :doc:`Scene's </render/output/properties/dimensions>` are scaled to fit inside the render area.
+   Determines how images with an aspect ratio different than the :doc:`Scene's </render/output/properties/dimensions>` are scaled to fit inside the render area.

-   Defininition
-      njkfnk re vk;j kj vkjveh m ejhrdkc elnv jkmc ejhbkc ejsbscje abbwej cjb wvjhc.

    :Scale to Fit:
-      Adjusts the strips :ref:`Scale Transforms <bpy.types.SequenceTransform.scale>`
-      so the visual contents of the strip to fit exactly within the project's :doc:`/render/output/properties/dimensions` while maintaining the original aspect ratio.
+      Adjusts the strips :ref:`Scale Transforms <bpy.types.SequenceTransform.scale>` so the visual contents of the strip to fit exactly within the project's :doc:`/render/output/properties/dimensions` while maintaining the original aspect ratio.

       This may mean that the transparent areas may be added along the content's border to fit the content in the rendered area.